Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/UptimeOrchestrator/classes/UptimeOrchestrator.md

 [`EventMiddleware`](../../events/TypedEventBus/type-aliases/EventMiddleware.md)

-Middleware function to register
+Middleware function to register.

 #### Returns

 `void`

-#### Throws

-Error When the maximum middleware limit is exceeded

 #### Remarks

 Middleware is executed in registration order.
 Each middleware must call `next()` to continue the chain or throw an error to abort processing.
 A maximum middleware limit prevents memory leaks from excessive registrations.
 If you need more middleware, consider increasing the limit in the constructor or combining multiple middleware functions into one.

+#### Throws

+Error when the maximum middleware limit is exceeded.

 #### Inherited from